 Three letters of recommendation, with one preferably from the applicant's academic advisor and two others from clinical supervisors

-One deidentified neuropsychological, diagnostic, psychological assessment, or initial evaluation report.
-A neuropsychological report is required if you are applying to either the Adult Neuropsychology or Child Psychology/Pediatric Neuropsychology tracks.
+One deidentified neuropsychological, diagnostic, psychological assessment, initial evaluation or treatment summary report.
+A neuropsychological report is required if you are applying to either the Adult or Pediatric Neuropsychology tracks.

 Completion of the Online APPIC Application for Psychology Internship (AAPI) – link: https://portal.appicas.org/

 All materials will then be downloaded and reviewed by the University of Chicago Clinical Psychology Internship Selection Committee.
-Decisions regarding interviews will be made by December 15th, 2012.
-Selected applicants will be contacted for scheduling of interviews on Fridays in January.
-The interview day lasts from 9 am to 1.30 p.m. with a general informational session, individual interviews, lunch with current interns and a tour of the facilities.
+Decisions regarding interviews will be made by December 15th, 2014.
+Selected applicants will be contacted for scheduling of interviews on the last four Fridays in January.
+The interview day lasts from 9 am to 2.30 p.m, at the latest with a general informational session, individual interviews, lunch with current interns, small group meetings with the Director of Clinical Psychology Training, and a tour of the facilities.

 The University of Chicago internship program agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.

-For more information or questions regarding the application process, please call 773-702-0529 to speak with the Internship Secretary.
-Alternatively, you can also email the Director of Clinical Psychology Training, Dr. Shona Vas, at email@example.com.
+For more information or questions regarding the application process, please call 773-702-0529 to speak with our Administrative Assistant, Rachel Myszak.
+Alternatively, you can also email the Director of Clinical Psychology Training, Dr. Shona Vas, at firstname.lastname@example.org.